uhh-lt/subtitle2go/README.md

 # Subtitle2go - Open Source Automatic Subtitling

-Subtitle2go is a fully automatic solution for German video subtitling, with a focus on lecture videos.
+Subtitle2go is a fully automatic solution for German video subtitling, currently with a focus on lecture videos.
 The project uses open source models and scripts for German ASR, automatic punctuation reconstruction and subtitle segmentation.
 But it should be straight-forward to support other languages as well and PRs are welcome!

 Our German Kaldi models are based on the [kaldi-tuda-de](https://github.com/uhh-lt/kaldi-tuda-de) TDNN-HMM recipe.
 This is a Large Vocabulary Continuous Speech Recognition (LVCSR) model trained on about 1700h of German speech data.